IR InformationMessage from the President & CEO

 I would like to express my sincere gratitude to our shareholders and investors for your exceptional support extended to us.

-FY2019 marks the 10th anniversary since the merger, and also a profound turning point of year for the company with major events, including the conversion of Aviation Capital Group (“ACG”), a U.S. commercial aircraft lessor, to a wholly owned subsidiary, and response to various management issues.
+FY2019 marks the 10th anniversary since the merger, and was also the biggest profound turning point of year for the company during this 10 years with major events, including the conversion of Aviation Capital Group (“ACG”), a U.S. commercial aircraft lessor, to a wholly owned subsidiary, and response to various management issues.

 Capital and Business Alliance with NTT